FHDallen/CS260-Final-Project-Graph-/README.md

  The graph consists of nodes (vertices) and edges with weights.
 It supports \
  adding vertices and edges, performing depth-first search (DFS), finding the \
  shortest path between two nodes using Dijkstra's algorithm, and finding the \
  minimum spanning tree (MST) using Kruskal's algorithm.
-The program also \
- includes test cases to demonstrate these functionalities.

 Per Project Guidelines on Moodle:

 1.)
-We will use a graph structure to represent a network of cities and the \
+A graph structure can be used to represent a network of cities and the \
 roads connecting them.
 Each city will be a vertex, and each road will be an \
 edge with a weight representing the distance between the cities.
 This graph \
 structure can be used to solve problems like finding the shortest path \